We aim to make this website accessible to all. We try to ensure all pages conform to WCAG 2.1 Level AA in line with the

 In April 2021, Northamptonshire’s existing county, borough and district councils will be replaced by two councils – one for the west of the county and one for the north.
 We will balance our efforts between making our existing website more accessible wherever possible and helping to ensure any new unitary website under our control is accessible to all.

-This statement was prepared on 20 September 2019.
+This statement was prepared on 20 September 2019 and last updated on 5 August 2022.